Vance Astrovik: The Initiative

-Secret Invasion

-During the Skrull invasion, Justice and Counter Force encounter Night Thrasher (Donyell Taylor) at the old New Warriors, looking for a DNA sample to prove whether or not the Night Thrasher that died at Stamford was a Skrull imposter.
-Counter Force initially believes that Donyell is a Skrull due to his reluctance to reveal his identity, and comes into conflict with Donyell's New Warriors.
-When Donyell finally reveals his identity the two teams join together to storm the S.H.I.E.L.D. helicarrier where the deceased New Warriors bodies were being held and recover them.
-The corpse of Night Thrasher is proven to be of human composition, and the two teams bury the bodies outside the old base.

-Dark Reign

-When Ragnarok, a deranged clone of Thor, attacks Camp Hammond, Counter Force (now calling themselves "The New Warriors" and boasting Night Thrasher as a member) arrives to help.
-During the fight, Ragnarok kills one of the Scarlet Spiders and nearly kills Vance, who is saved by Ultra Girl.
-After the battle, Vance retrieves the corpse of the original MVP, seeking to give him a proper burial.
-However, their actions in exposing the duplicity to the public allowed H.A.M.M.E.R. director Norman Osborn to shut down Camp Hammond and reorganize the Initiative, placing villains on Initiative teams.
-The New Warriors rescued Gauntlet and Tigra from the Hood's gang and formed the Avengers Resistance.

-Siege

-Things hit the tipping point for the Resistance when Osborn orchestrates a siege on Asgard by creating an incident similar to Stamford.
-Justice declares that while most of the Initiative is busy with the Siege, the Resistance will take down Camp H.A.M.M.E.R. in order to expose Osborn once and for all.

 Heroic Age

 Vance becomes one of the teaching staff of "Avengers Academy", alongside former Avengers teammates Hank Pym, Tigra, Quicksilver, and former New Warriors teammate Speedball.
 One of his students, Veil, has a secret crush on him until she finds out that he has renewed his relationship with Ultra Girl.
 His relationship with Ultra Girl is further complicated during the Avengers Academy Prom Night when Firestar appears.

-During the "Outlawed" storyline, Vance appears as a member of C.R.A.D.L.E. when a law is passed that forbids superheroes who are below the age of 21.
+During the "Outlawed" storyline, a law is passed that forbids superheroes who are below the age of 21.
+Justice serves as a member of C.R.A.D.L.E., a group enforcing the law.

 Powers and abilities

 Justice is a mutant who possesses telekinesis.
 By using his powers to lift himself, he can levitate and fly at high speed.
 He has shown the ability to hold a large number of people.
 Initially, Justice's telekinesis was limited in its scope, and using them at the peak level of his power would cause him headaches and nosebleeds.
 However, his powers later increased dramatically, and he was no longer hindered by the physical symptoms he had once suffered from.